 Q fever (or Coxiellosis) is widely distributed throughout the world with the exception of New Zealand.
 The causal agent, Coxiella burnetii, is present in virtually all animal kingdoms, including arthropods, but the disease affects mostly humans, cattle, sheep and goats (Lang, 1990).
 Domestic ruminants are considered the main reservoirs of C. burnetii, but cats, dogs, rabbits, birds, etc., have also been reported to be implicated in human disease/infection.
 There is clear epidemiological and experimental evidence that the infection is principally transmitted by inhalation of desiccated aerosol particles, and through exposure in the vicinity of infected animals, their reproductive tissues or other animal products, like wool (ECDC, 2010).
 Ingestion has been often suggested, particularly through the consumption of dairy products derived from contaminated raw milk, but no good evidence has shown significant transmission to humans by food.
 Q fever also seems very rarely transmissible from person to person, although exposure during childbirth, through sexual transmission or blood transfusion is possible.
-In animals, vertical transmission and sexual transmission.
+In animals, vertical transmission and sexual transmission could occur but their importance is not known.
+Finally, arthropods, principally ticks, may be involved in Q fever transmission.
 The risk of transmission seems to be linked to wildlife animals.
 It could be associated with bites as well as with contaminated dust from dried excrement.